-- 1. Show sensitivity to linguistic phenomena and an ability to model them with formal grammars. - 2.
-Understand and carry out proper experimental methodology for training and evaluating empirical NLP systems - 3.
-Able to manipulate probabilities, construct statistical models over strings and trees, and estimate parameters using supervised and unsupervised training methods. - 4.
-Able to design, implement, and analyze NLP algorithms; and design different language modeling Techniques.
+- Show sensitivity to linguistic phenomena and an ability to model them with formal grammars. - Understand and carry out proper experimental methodology for training and evaluating empirical NLP systems - Manipulate probabilities, construct statistical models over strings and trees, and estimate parameters using supervised and unsupervised training methods. - Design, implement, and analyze NLP algorithms; and design different language modeling Techniques.